Rhythm Analysis Series

 Taipei Arts Award: Installation at Taipei Fine Arts Museum, Taiwan, 2014

-The Rhythm of the Space is a site-specific work that demonstrates the sound structure within a specific day at the Taipei Fine Arts Museum exhibition space.
-The 24 hours field-recording is accelerated a hundred times in its playback with the original frequency.
-Simultaneously, a clock that synchronizes with the playback speed is projected on the wall to indicate the sounds’ timeframes.
-When viewers stand in front of the clock, the playback slows down to an average rate; it then reaccelerates after leaving.
-This approach investigates the interrelations between listeners and their surrounding environment from both the micro and macro time scales.
+The Rhythm of the Space is a site-specific work demonstrating the sound structure within a specific day at the Taipei Fine Arts Museum exhibition space.
+The 24-hour field-recording is accelerated a hundred times in its playback with the original frequency.
+Simultaneously, a clock synchronizing with the playback speed is projected on the wall to indicate the sounds’ timeframes.
+When viewers stand in front of the clock, the playback slows to an average rate, reaccelerating after leaving.
+This approach investigates the interrelations between listeners and their surrounding environment from the micro and macro scales.